How Can I Increase GLP-1 Naturally in Menopause?

 “This Feels Like a Lot…”

-In my one-on-one coaching, I help you take these strategies and turn them into simple, doable steps based on:
+In my one-on-one coaching, I help you take these strategies and turn them into simple, doable steps based that work for you, based on what you're ready for, what fits your schedule, and what feels realistic and sustainable.

 Bringing It All Together

-Let’s recap what we covered.
-If you've been asking yourself, how can I increase my GLP-1 naturally, the answer is a series of small changes over time:
+In summary, if you've been wondering how to increase your GLP-1 naturally in menopause, the answer is a series of small changes over time:

-• Exercise and sleep both play key roles in regulating appetite hormones
+Exercise and sleep both help with regulating appetite hormones

-These are simple ways to boost GLP-1 in menopause, without relying solely on medications.
+These are easy ways to boost GLP-1 in menopause, without just relying on medications.

 When you start to work with your body instead of against it, you may notice: